lileikang1/practice-git/README.md

-this is a new v7.0 edit after a new edit and
+this is a new v7.0 adit